X140Yu/Developing_iOS_8_Apps_With_Swift/README.md

 [2.
 More Xcode and Swift, MVC](http://pan.baidu.com/s/1gdkYYDd)

+The original work by Stanford University is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.

 This projected is licensed under the terms of the Attribution-NonCommercial-ShareAlike 3.0 United States (CC BY-NC-SA 3.0 US) license.